 - Current participation in groups such as Alcoholics Anonymous

 Quotacy has years of experience getting clients life insurance coverage, including people with alcohol abuse history.
-Our in-house underwriter has worked in many carrier home offices, knows how to navigate each individual’s health history, and knows which life insurance company would be the best option for your individual case.
+Our in-house underwriter knows how to navigate each individual’s health history and which life insurance company would be the best option for your individual case.
 If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.